awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 3. Select the account name in the upper right corner, and choose **Manage QuickSight**.
 4. Choose **Security & permissions** from the left navigation pane.
 5. In the **QuickSight access to AWS services** area, choose **Manage**.
 6. Choose **Use an existing role**, and select the role created in previous step.
-As an example, the deployment uses`qradd-quicksight-service-role`.
+As an example, the deployment uses`qcedd-quicksight-service-role`.
 ### Obtain QuickSight Username

 1. Sign in to the [Amazon QuickSight console](https://us-east-1.quicksight.aws.amazon.com/sn/admin) in the **US East (N.Virginia)** Region.